tsavina/model_server/docs/ovms_quickstart.md

 ### Step 8.
 Review the Results

-You will see inference results:
+You will see the results:

 ```bash
 Start processing 1 iterations with batch size 1